MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-task-duration-trend.md

 ### Use Pipeline Id, rather than Pipeline Name

 You can change your Pipeline name.
 To ensure that the Power BI reports don't break when the pipeline name is changed, use the pipeline ID rather than pipeline name.
-For a pipeline, its ID can be obtained from the URL of the runs page. https://dev.azure.com/{organization}/{project}/_build?definitionId= **{pipelineid}**
+You can obtain the pipeline ID  from the URL of the pipeline runs page. https://dev.azure.com/{organization}/{project}/_build?definitionId= **{pipelineid}**

 #### [Power BI Query](#tab/powerbi/)